dullroar/ten-steps-to-linux-survival/README.md

 It should be obvious that there is ***plenty*** that is not covered:

--   **System initialization** - besides, the whole \*IX world is in flux right now over system initialization architecture and the shift from ["init"](https://en.wikipedia.org/wiki/Init) scripts to [`systemd`](https://en.wikipedia.org/wiki/Systemd).
+-   **System initialization** - besides, the whole "UNIX" world is in flux right now over system initialization architecture and the shift from ["init"](https://en.wikipedia.org/wiki/Init) scripts to [`systemd`](https://en.wikipedia.org/wiki/Systemd).

 -   **Scripting logic** - scripting, logic constructs (`if`/`fi`, `while`/`done`, and the like).

 -   **Desktops** - X Windows and the plethora of desktop environments like GNOME, KDE, Cinnamon, Mate, Unity and on and on.
-This is where \*IX systems get the farthest apart in terms of interoperability, settings and customization.
+This is where "UNIX" systems get the farthest apart in terms of interoperability, settings and customization.

 -   **Servers** - setting up or configuring web servers like Apache or node, email servers like dovecot, Samba servers for file shares, and so on.